-- 21.3 You cannot apply for a Future Insurability Benefit increase for an Insured Person under this insurance cover: - after the review date on or immediately following the Insured Person's 55th birthday; - if you have had an increase under this benefit in the previous 12 months; - if any person has made, or is eligible to make, a claim in relation to the Insured Person for any benefit under any insurance cover issued by us; - if we accepted the Insured Person with a loading; - if you have exceeded the maximum number of increases permitted for this benefit; - if after the increase, the insured monthly disability benefit would be more than: - 75% of the Insured Person's pre-disability monthly earnings; - 80% of the Insured Person's pre-disability monthly earnings if the Superannuation Contribution Option has been selected; or - the maximum proportion of the Insured Person's pre-disability monthly earnings that is available at new business; or - if after the increase, the total amount of the insured monthly disability benefit would be more than the maximum benefit limits available under Income Protection Plus.
+- 21.3 You cannot apply for a Future Insurability Benefit increase for an Insured Person under this insurance cover: - after the review date on or immediately following the Insured Person's 55th birthday; - if you have had an increase under this benefit in the previous 12 months; - if any person has made, or is eligible to make, a claim in relation to the Insured Person for any benefit under any insurance cover issued by us; - if we accepted the Insured Person with a loading; - if you have exceeded the maximum number of increases permitted for this benefit; - if after the increase, the insured monthly disability benefit would be more than: - 75% of the Insured Person's pre-disability monthly earnings; - 80% of the Insured Person's pre-disability monthly earnings if the Superannuation Contribution Option has been selected; or - the maximum proportion of the Insured Person's pre-disability monthly earnings that is available at new business; or - if after the increase, the total amount of the insured monthly disability benefit would be more than the maximum benefit limits available under Income Protection, Income Protection as Superannuation or Income Protection Plus.

-Any exclusions which apply to the Insured Person's Income Protection Plus Policy will also apply to an increase in the insured monthly disability benefit.
+Any exclusions which apply to the Insured Person's Income Protection, Income Protection as Superannuation and Income Protection Plus Policy will also apply to an increase in the insured monthly disability benefit.